ppham27/google-code-jam-2019-1b/README.md

 ```

 On macOS this seams to fail on the last test case due to a problem with the
 small stack size.
 I was able to fix that with `ulimit -s 16384`.
+It doesn't seem
+to always pass the online judge, unfortunately.

-I also coded a C++ solution.
+I also coded a C++ solution that consistently passes the online judge.

 ```
 g++ -Wl,-stack_size,0x4000000 -std=c++14 -O3 fair_fight.cpp && time ./a.out < data/FairFight.in